OfficeDev/m365-msteams-northwind-app-samples/Labs/Labs-A/Lab-A07.md

 ### Features

-- In the order details page, add a button to open a dialog with order details.
+- In the application's order details page, add a button to open a dialog with order details.
-- In the dialog add a button to initiate a group chat with it's sales representative and their manager using deep linking.
+- In the dialog add a button to initiate a group chat with the order's sales representative and their manager using deep linking.

 ### Exercise 1: Code changes